-The Kambi Turnover Index below illustrates the operators' quarterly turnover and betting margin.
+The turnover and margins of operators vary from quarter to quarter and are impacted by the outcome of sporting events.
+The Kambi Turnover Index (see opposite) illustrates the operators' quarterly turnover and betting margin.
 The operator turnover of the first quarter of 2014, shown on the left-hand axis, is indexed at 100.
-The operator betting margin is shown on the right-hand axis.
-The operator betting margin shows the margin achieved both before and after the deduction of marketing incentives.
+The operator trading margin is shown on the right-hand axis.